Photo by Jillian Clark

-I'm widely known for my #CompulsiveCharcoal series of free drawings on discarded newspapers for commuters on public transport around the world. #CompulsiveCharcoal has featured on Huffington Post, Mashable, Channel News Asia, iNewspaper, The Metro, London Live, Buzzfeed, The Londonist and BBC Radio London.
-I have created my free drawings in London, the New York Subway System, and Singapore's public transport system, so far I have given away in excess of 15,000 free drawings.
+My #CompulsiveCharcoal series of graffiti drawings on discarded newspapers given away to commuters on public transport around the world. #CompulsiveCharcoal has featured on BBC News, Huffington Post, Mashable, Channel News Asia, iNewspaper, The Metro, London Live, Buzzfeed, The Londonist and BBC Radio London.
+So far I have given away in excess of 16,000 drawings in London, the New York Subway System, and Singapore's public transport system.

 In 2016 I was announced as a World Health Innovation Ambassador.
 I was the keynote speaker at the 2016 Global Conference in USA for